 As a travel nurse, the thought of getting a travel nurse contract signed offers a wave of relief.
 You know where you’re going, for how long you will be there, you have your pay package in your contract, your vacation time, and some other minute details to ensure a seamless assignment.
 But what happens when your travel nurse contract gets canceled?

 The longer I’ve been a travel nurse, the more I’ve realized that the idea of having a contract signed is a false sense of security.
 As it turns out, hospitals can cancel travel nurses left and right with seemingly zero repercussions.
 However, if you, the travel nurse cancels your contract… well, you can be blacklisted from hospitals and from working with other travel nurse companies.
 And I don’t tell you this to deter you from becoming a travel nurse.
-In most cases, travel nurses can go their entire career without being canceled from a contract.
+In most cases, travel nurses can go their entire careers without being canceled from a contract.
 I completed 9 assignments without ever being scared my contract would get canceled.
 But when I did get canceled on assignment number 10, I realized that I could let this affect the way that I view travel nursing (in a negative way).
 Or learn from it, pull myself together, and move forward positively and productively.
 Here’s what I learned from having my travel nurse contract terminated, and tips for moving forward.

 So Your Travel Nurse Contract Got Canceled.
 Now What?